kign/c4wa/etc/doc/language.md

 more on this below.
 You can't currently have a global variables shared between multiple files in a way which would be consistent with C compiler, so better don't try.

+## Built-in functions and built-in libraries

+While there is nothing resembling C standard library in `c4wa`, it does support a few utilities.
+They come in the forms of `built-in functions` and `built-in libraries`.

+**Built-in functions** are typically such that could be directly mapped to WASM instructions (in other words, they are _inline_ functions).
+We give full list further down in the documentation.

+**Built-in libraries**, on the other hand, are separate pieces of functionality that could be optionally added to the generated files.
+They don't become available unless explicitly "linked" with `-l<library name>` command line option.
+Basically, "linking" with such library is functionally equivalent to adding additional source files to compile, except these source files are embedded into compiler JAR.

+Note that functions provided by libraries still need to be declared as `extern` before usage; built-in functions, on the other hand, do not need to be declared.

 ## Import and export

 Syntax of C doesn't exactly match Web Assembly concepts of "imported" and "exported" symbols (global variables, functions